Key Takeaways

 Why Many Adults Still Fall Short

-Modern eating patterns create predictable gaps in trace mineral intake.
+Modern eating patterns create common gaps in trace mineral intake.
 Heavy reliance on refined foods, restaurant meals, and convenience options reduces exposure to mineral-rich whole foods.
 Many adults avoid seafood, sea vegetables, or iodized salt, key sources of selenium and iodine.

 How Trace Mineral Supplements Fit Alongside Real Food